 The bill amends the Use Tax Act of 1937 by revising Section 4k to clarify the tax exemptions applicable to aircraft and related parts.
 It specifies that the tax does not apply to the use of an aircraft by a domestic air carrier if the aircraft has a maximum certificated takeoff weight of at least 6,000 pounds and is used solely for transporting air cargo, passengers, or a combination of both.
-Additionally, the bill removes previous conditions regarding the aircraft's weight and usage, streamlining the criteria for tax exemption.
+Additionally, the bill removes previous conditions regarding the aircraft's weight and the circumstances under which parts and materials are exempt from tax, thereby broadening the scope of the exemption.

 Statutes affected: House Introduced Bill: 205.94